antpearson/Mixd-CSS-Framework/README.md

 ## Modules

 - **This is where the bulk of your CSS will go**
+- This separation contains objects, and modules.
+- **Objects** are abstractions, created as classes to provide one element of styling e.g. `.nav-inline` turns lists inline
+- **Modules** are an extension of objects but are more specific.
+The two are used together (with classes)
-- Modules (e.g. `.panel`) sit inside layout components and can **always** be moved to a different part of the page without breaking
+- Modules (e.g. `.nav-tertiary`) sit inside layout components and can **always** be moved to a different part of the page without breaking
-- Always classes (**not IDs**) to define modules and prefix any child elements e.g. `.panel-heading` inside `.panel`, `.nav-item` inside `.nav`
-- When building modules consider existing objects, future re-use and create abstractions if necessary
+- When building modules consider existing objects, future reuse and create abstractions if necessary
 - **Don't modify a base object** once created.
 Either extend it for your module or don't use it

+#### Rules

+- Always use classes (**not IDs**) to define modules and prefix any child elements e.g. `.panel-heading` inside `.panel`, `.nav-item` inside `.nav`
 - Always use *theme* to define background, typography, colour styles even if they relate to a module
 - Always use explicit properties e.g. `border-width`, `border-style`, then define `border-color` in *theme*
 - Always use *state* to define e.g. `:hover`, `:active` styles even if they relate to a module